wroyca/rounded-window-corners/README.md

 - [Superelliptical][1] shape for rounded corners, thanks to [@YuraIz][2]
 - A simple reset preferences dialog

-## Compatibility

-- [_Compiz alike magic lamp effect_][3]

-    This extension automatically hides the shadow when the magic lamp effect is running.
-You need to restart (disable then enable) this extension after enabling _Compiz alike magic lamp effect_.

-## Notes

-- The rounded corner effect for windows is based on this [shader][4] from mutter project
-- TypeScript support for GJS is powered by [gjsify](https://gjsify.org/)

 ## Installation

 ### From Gnome Extensions